OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ###### Receiving Files

-When receiving files, we should check:
+When receiving files, you should check:

-- if the app declares *custom document types* by looking into Exported/Imported UTIs (Info tab of the Xcode project).
+- if the app declares *custom document types* by looking into Exported/Imported UTIs ("Info" tab of the Xcode project).
 Here is the list of all [system declared UTIs](https://developer.apple.com/library/archive/documentation/Miscellaneous/Reference/UTIRef/Articles/System-DeclaredUniformTypeIdentifiers.html#//apple_ref/doc/uid/TP40009259) (Uniform Type Identifiers).
-- if the app specifies any *document types that it can open* by looking into Document Types (Info tab of the Xcode project).
+- if the app specifies any *document types that it can open* by looking into Document Types ("Info" tab of the Xcode project).
 If present, they consist of name and one or more UTIs that represent the data type (e.g. "public.png" for PNG files). iOS uses this to determine if the app is eligible to open a given document (specifying Exported/Imported UTIs is not enough).
 - if the app properly *verifies the received data* by looking into the implementation of [`application:openURL:options:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623112-application?language=objc) (or its deprecated version [`application:openURL:sourceApplication:annotation:`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1623073-application?language=objc)) in the app delegate.

 If not having the source code you can still take a look into the `Info.plist` file and search for:

 - `CFBundleDocumentTypes` to see if the app specifies any *document types that it can open*.
 - `UTExportedTypeDeclarations`/`UTImportedTypeDeclarations` if the app declares exported/imported *custom document types*.

 A very complete explanation about the use of these key can be found [here](https://stackoverflow.com/questions/21937978/what-are-utimportedtypedeclarations-and-utexportedtypedeclarations-used-for-on-i).

 Let's see a real-world example.
 We will take a File Manager app and take a look at these keys.
-We ued Objection here to read the `Info.plist` file.
+We used Objection here to read the `Info.plist` file.

 ```bash
 objection --gadget SomeFileManager run ios plist cat Info.plist